 The second day at the location Amsterdam Skills Center, the surgeons will have hands-on cadaver-based training with proctors after a demonstration of the anatomy.
-In the cadaver lab the procedural setup, the purse string suture, the dissection and the anastomosis can be trained in fresh frozen cadavers, in the cadaver lab, two surgeons per cadaver.
+The procedural setup, the pursestring suture, the dissection and the anastomosis can be trained in fresh frozen cadavers, in the cadaver lab, two surgeons per cadaver.

-A website with full accessible information and newsletters is supporting the course.
+A website with accessible information and newsletters is supporting the course.

 Co-operation with us will be an unique opportunity to exchange thoughts on translation of developments in technology to daily clinical practice.
-We would like to collaborate with you during substantial time which allows a reliable partnership in clinical education.
-Patient safety is primary goal.
+We would like to collaborate with you during a substantial time which allows a reliable partnership in clinical education.
+Patient safety is our primary goal.
 Introduction of new surgical technology has to be accompanied with training guidance and monitoring in order to achieve patient safety and better surgical outcomes.